robhowe-A/typescript-widgets/CardCarousel/README.md

 - Widget is seeded with 6 basic card elements
 - Move the slideshow left or right using the arrow buttons
-- The slideshow runs via typescript modules.
+- The slideshow runs via custom modules.
 The entry point is CardsSlideShow.init().
   > ```TypeScript
   > import SlideShow from "./CardSlideShow";
   >